MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 ```

-- statusOf(uint256 streamId): This is the function that queries the streamId and returns the Status of Stream by calling the internal function `_statusOf(streamId)`
+- **statusOf(uint256 streamId):** This is the function that queries the streamId and returns the Status of Stream by calling the internal function `_statusOf(streamId)`
   - `_statusOf(streamId)` is the internal function that contains the logic that checks the Status of the Stream.
-The `Status` of the enum type with members as defined above.
+The `Status` of the enum type with members as defined in the `src/types/DataTypes.sol`

 ```sh
 function statusOf(uint256 streamId) external view override notNull(streamId) returns (Lockup.Status status) {